rwblokzijl/Msc-thesis-EuroToken/thesis.md

 a popular form of money that has been used in European society since 1440 [@The_Gold_Standard].

-At the end of the 1900s Europe had a system of many national currencies, denominated per country.
-The value of the currency was maintained by different countries, often using the gold standard [@The_Gold_Standard].
-Meanwhile private banks would allow people to store their money in a safe institution, while they could lend that money out.
+By the end of the 1900s Europe had a system of many national currencies.
+The value of these currency was maintained on a national level, often using the gold standard [@The_Gold_Standard].
+Meanwhile private banks act as a trustworthy and secure institution, allowing people to store their money, while they could make a profit lending that money out.
 For international and cross-currency trade, people would swap different currencies in exchanges when needed, but because of the localised nature of society this was infrequent.

 This system worked fine in an era where most exchange was done by cash, and most trade was done within national borders.
 But as the world became more connected